Ghurid campaigns in India: Further campaigns

-Final Campaign
+Final campaign

-In March 1203, his brother died in Herath due to illness and Mu'izz al-Din succeeded him as the sole ruler of the Ghurid dynasty.
-In 1204, Mu'izz al-Din suffered a sharp reverse near the river Oxus against the combined forces of Qara Khitai (Western Lio) and the Kara-Khanid Khanate contingent led by Tayangu (as aid of Alauddin Shah) which lead to the loss of most of the Khurasan (except Herath and Balkh) and initiated a number of rebellions in his empire.
+In March 1203, his brother died in Herat due to illness and Muhammad succeeded him as the sole ruler of the Ghurid dynasty.
+In 1204, he suffered a sharp reverse near the river Oxus against the combined forces of Qara Khitai (Western Lio) and the Kara-Khanid Khanate contingent led by Tayangu (as aid of Alauddin Shah) which lead to the loss of most of the Khurasan (except Herat and Balkh) and initiated a number of rebellions in his empire.

-The Hindu Khokhars rebelled by cutting Mu'izz al-Din's supply line between Lahore and Ghazna.
+The Khokhar tribe rebelled by cutting Muhammad's supply line between Lahore and Ghazna.
 According to the 16th-17th century chronicler Firishta, the Khokhars were a "disgraced race" who considered "slaying of Muslims as the path to paradise".
-Mu'izz al-Din dispatched a force under his slave Illtutmish to suppress the revolt, although Mu'izz al-Din later himself marched for his last campaign into India in late 1205.
-In the ensuring battle, the Khokhars were routed after Qutb ud-Din Aibak or Illtutmish arrived with a contingent from Lahore.
+Muhammad dispatched a force under his slave Iltutmish to suppress the revolt, although he later himself marched for his last campaign into India in early 1206.
+In the ensuring battle, the Khokhars were routed after Qutb ud-Din Aibak or Iltutmish arrived with a contingent from Lahore.
 After the battle, Mu'izz al-Din ordered a general massacre of the Khokhars and further enslaved many of them.

-On his way back to Ghazna, Mu'izz al-Din was assassinated near the Indus in Dhamyak by the Ismāʿīlīyah Muslims on 15 March 1206.
+On his way back to Ghazna, Muhammad of Ghor was assassinated near the Indus in Dhamyak located just north of Sohawa by the Ismāʿīlīyah Muslims on 15 March 1206.
 After his death, his empire collapsed as his successors were forced to acknowledge the suzerenity of Alauddin Shah of Khwarazm who overthrew them by 1215.
 However, his slave generals after a brief struggle sustained his conquests in north India and established the Delhi Sultanate in 1206.